kamildomagalski/ToDo-App/README.md

 ### How to use it?
 1. On first run you have to enter a few tasks (browser local storage will be empty)
 2. At the top you can add new tasks by filling form and hitting add task button.
 Proper validation will be executed.
-3. Below the tasks are beeing displayed in a table-looking section.
+3. Below, the tasks are being displayed in a table-looking section.
 4. Clicking on column headers you will sort tasks
 5. On each task can be set to done by clicking empty square, it can be also undone.
 6. When you mouse-enter on task, a trash bin icon will be desplayed (on mobile devices it's always on).
 By clicking it you delete this task.